Dooders/Dooders/docs/Energy.md

 ### Simple Energy:
 Energy that is refreshed each cycle around the environment and can be consumed by all higher level energies.

+* Consumed by Dooders and Complex Energy agents
+* Allocation is managed by the [Resources}(https://github.com/csmangum/Dooders/blob/main/sdk/models/resources.py) class.
 * Worth 1 energy unit when consumed.
 * Allocation is determined by its [placement strategy](https://github.com/csmangum/Dooders/blob/main/sdk/strategies/placement.py) each cycle.
 * Has a limited lifespan based on Energy [settings](https://github.com/csmangum/Dooders/blob/main/sdk/variables/energy.yml), then it will remove itself from the environment.